mgrl39/42Project/C-Piscine-Reloaded/ex23/README.md

 - `typedef` is a keyword used to create an alias for a data type, making it easier to use.
 - `struct s_point` defines a structure with the tag s_point.
 A structure in C is a user-defined data type that groups related variables.
 - `{ int x; int y; }` are the members of the structure.
 Here, `x` and `y` are both integers that represent coordinates in a 2D space.
+- `t_point` is the alias name for the structure struct s_point.
+This means you can use t_point instead of struct s_point when declaring variables of this type, making the code cleaner and easier to read.